 I cheated once!
 Oh, I felt terrible after that, but the deed had been done.

-On one of the days, I brought my kids to watch the SEA Games competitions going on at the nearby reservoir with our friends, and while we were there, it suddenly decided to pour cats and dogs.
+On one of the days, I brought my kids to the nearby reservoir with our friends, and while we were there, it suddenly decided to pour cats and dogs.
 Without an umbrella, we were stranded under our shelter for well over an hour – a possibility I had not accounted for – and very quickly, the kids were all getting restless and a bit out-of-control in the space.

 “Please, mummy, please?”